-PLEASE NOTE.
-Dogs are not permitted on this trail as it crosses open farmland.
+UPDATE: Dogs are not permitted on the off road sections of the trail as it crosses open farmland.

 This walk traces the shores of Lough Easkey, a peaceful and scenic lake surrounded by forest plantations.
 The blanket bog on this route is designated a special area of conservation boasting rare types of moss and threatened bird species like the Greenland white fronted goose and Irelands only native reptile the common lizard has also been spotted here.